google/WebFundamentals/src/content/en/updates/posts/2015/12/background-sync.markdown

 And that's it!
 In the above, `doSomeStuff()` should return a promise indicating the success/failure of whatever it’s trying to do.
 If it fulfills, the sync is complete.
 If it fails, another sync will be scheduled to retry.
 Retry syncs also wait for connectivity, and employ an exponential back-off.

+The tag name of the sync ('myFirstSync' in the above example) should be unique for a given sync.
+If you register for a sync using the same tag as a pending sync, it coalesces with the existing sync.
+That means you can register for an "clear-outbox" sync every time the user sends a message, but if they send 5 messages while offline, you'll only get one sync when they become online.
+If you want 5 separate sync events, just use unique tags!

 [Here’s a simple demo](https://jakearchibald.github.io/isserviceworkerready/demos/sync/) that does the bare minimum - uses the sync event to show a notification.

 ## What could I use background sync for?

 Ideally, you’d use it to schedule any data-sending that you care about beyond the life of the page.
 Chat messages, emails, document updates, settings changes, photo uploads… anything that you want to reach the server even if user navigates away or closes the tab.
+The page could store these in an "outbox" store in indexedDB, and the service worker would retrieve them, and send them.

 Although, you could also use it to fetch small bits of data…